AGM 2026 Chairs Report

 Chair’s Report

-Welcome to this AGM in what is now FoLLNR’s fourteenth year of existence.
+Welcome to this AGM in what is now FoLLNR’s fifteenth year of existence.

-Sadly the Linford Lakes Centre building has remained closed for 3 years now and we have been advised it is now due to be knocked down and replaced by a modular build – more on this later.
+The Linford Lakes Centre building has remained closed for 5 years now.
+Originally it was due to be redeveloped, then the plan was to have it knocked down and replaced by a modular build – now the plan has reverted to refurbishing the existing building.

-Without a centre, toilets and catering facilities it has again been difficult to organise the various walks, talks and discovering wildlife events that used to be a feature of the Friends calendar - although Andy Harding kindly hosted a Warbler Walk for us earlier this month.
+Without a centre including toilets and catering facilities, it has again been difficult to organise the various walks, talks and discovering wildlife events that used to be a feature of the Friends’ calendar.
+Nevertheless Andy Harding kindly hosted a Warbler Walk for us earlier this month and we are planning a guided birdwatching event for 14th June.

-In February we also held our annual fish and chip supper and quiz night at Campbell Park, which was very well attended.
+We have not yet held our annual fish and chip supper and quiz night at Campbell Park, which is usually very well attended, and hope to hold this event in the autumn.

 We have renewed our insurance policy to ensure we have public liability and accident insurance to cover events run by FoLLNR and to protect any money being handled.

-Kenny Cramer has continued to run his ringing programme at LLNR and I would like to take this opportunity to thank him for all his efforts and support and for the wealth of information his records provide and once again demonstrate the unique value of LLNR as a wildlife haven.
+Kenny Cramer has continued to run his ringing programme for the BTO at LLNR and I would like to take this opportunity to thank him for all his efforts and support and for the wealth of information his records provide.

-Thanks to Carla Boswell from the PT for kindly helping us with the use of the meeting room facilities at Campbell Park.
+Thanks to The Parks Trust for helping us with the use of the meeting room facilities at Campbell Park.

 The Parks Trust Report